National Straw Hat Day

 Why would so simple a garment as a straw hat have a day of its own?
 Well now, that’s just what we’re here to answer!
 Straw hats have been found in almost every culture throughout the world, with different styles and techniques used to make them as needed for that area’s needs.
 The reasons for their use may be surprising to you, as well as the tenacity with which they’ve remained a rather standard piece of attire even into the modern age.
-Straw Hat Day commemorates these amazing pieces of headwear, so hang on as we discuss:
+National Straw Hat Day commemorates these amazing pieces of headwear, so hang on as we discuss:

 History of National Straw Hat Day